-Michael Taubin is the leader of the Health Care practice group.
+Michael Taubin is a partner and former leader of the Health Care practice group.
 He represents the continuum of health care providers from hospitals to federally qualified health centers to medical groups and management companies servicing those providers.
 Michael is also at the forefront of private equity investment in the health care sector and Medicaid reform.

 The primary focus of my practice is representing health care facilities, federally qualified health centers and medical groups as they implement their integration and realignment strategies as a result of changes in the marketplace and health care reform.